ttdoucet/ttdoucet.github.io/mnist/index.md

 other than a five.

 I spent a good month working on the venerable [MNIST] problem to identify hand-written digits.
-My [model] ended up getting 99.82% accuracy on the test set, which I think is really good.
+My [model][code] ended up getting 99.82% accuracy on the test set, which I think is really good.

 Along the way I became a fan of PyTorch, and switched to it from TensorFlow.